manuelamaroni/Roguelike/README.md

 # Roguelike

-This is a roguelike game.
+This is a roguelike game written in C language.
 You'll need a gcc compiler (or any compiler).